apache/celix/bundles/remote_services/discovery_zeroconf/README.md

 Because We will perform the mDNS query only using link-local multicast, so we set domain name default value "local".

-To reduce the operation of conversion between host name and address info. we set the address info to txt record, and set a dummy value("celix_rpc_dumb_host.local." and "50009") to the host name and port.
+To reduce the operation of conversion between host name and address info. we set the address info to txt record, and set the host name and port to a dummy value("celix_rpc_dumb_host.local." and "50009").

 We set the instance name of the mDNS service as `service_name + hash(endpoint uuid)`.
 If there is a conflict in the instance name, mDNS_daemon will resolve it.
 Since the maximum size of the mDNS service instance name is 64 bytes, we take the hash of the endpoint uuid here, which also reduces the probability of instance name conflicts.